All for law and law for all: Adaptive RAG Pipeline for Legal Research: Results and Analysis

-In considering the \textbf{optimal K-value}, we note that the \textbf{Faithfulness stagnates after K=5} and BERT-F1 stagnates with marginal fluctuations for all K-values.
-Based on Figure \ref{fig:all_plots_fais}, we can see that having too high a K-value will result in a loss of precision but a gain on recall for information retrieval, thus requiring a \textbf{fine balance} in choosing the optimal K-value to trade-off precision and recall.
-Thus, we can consider a \textbf{K around 5}, which has good Faithfulness, BERT-F1, precision, and decent recall.
+In considering the optimal K-value, we note that the faithfulness stagnates after K=5 and BERT-F1 stagnates with marginal fluctuations for all K-values.
+Based on Figure \ref{fig:all_plots_fais}, we can see that having too high a K-value will result in a loss of precision but a gain on recall for information retrieval, thus requiring a fine balance in choosing the optimal K-value to trade-off precision and recall.
+For these reasons, we choose K=5.

-For the second part of the evaluation, which incorporates the \textbf{Readability and Complexity classifier (R\&C)}, we applied \textbf{K$=$5 for non-expert queries} and increased \textbf{K to 10 for expert queries}, to add more details for complex questions.
-Figure \ref{fig:impact-readability-complexity} shows that including \textbf{R\&C does not change the performance significantly}.
+For the second part of the evaluation, which incorporates the Readability and Complexity classifier (R\&C), we apply K$=$5 for non-expert queries and increase K to 10 for expert queries, to add more details for complex questions.
+Figure \ref{fig:impact-readability-complexity} shows that including R\&C does not change the performance significantly.

-\textbf{Qualitative analysis} (more details are in Appendix~\ref{sec:appendix-readability}) confirms that the inclusion of \textbf{R\&C} adjusts its tone and content based on query complexity: responses to non-expert queries are concise and free of excessive legal jargon, while responses to expert queries are more detailed and contain strong legal grounding, offering adaptive retrieval strategies without compromising response quality.
+Qualitative analysis (more details are in Appendix~\ref{sec:appendix-readability}) confirms that the inclusion of R\&C adjusts its tone and content based on query complexity: responses to non-expert queries are concise and free of excessive legal jargon, while responses to expert queries are more detailed and contain strong legal grounding, offering adaptive retrieval strategies without compromising response quality.